CS181DT: Computational Design Tools

 • Students may have 3 excused absences throughout the semester as long as they inform the instructor prior to their absence.
 Students have 7 total late days for individual assignments (readings and personal making) to be used however they want.

 • After students have used all their late days, assignments will be docked 20% for each day past due.
 Please note that though late days are possible for personal making assignments, if turned in late, they cannot be critiqued in class.
+Reading responses must explicitly be noted as “dropped” to be dropped to avoid using late days.
 As group assignments are presented in class, they cannot be turned in late.

 • Students with disabilities should contact the Student Disability Resource Center (SDRC) to request accommodations.
 I am happy to have a conversation with you to help establish the best plan.